So, you’re looking for the Chromebook with the best screen.

 The CPU also has integrated Intel HD graphics for light gaming, videos, and even photo-editing apps, if you please.

 If you want a Chromebook with a big screen, this is your thing.
 A huge picture with a high resolution makes your experience super clear and crisp.
-This is a Chromebook with one of the best setups.
+This is a laptop with one of the best setups.

 Who this is good for: Entertainment or productivity.
 You can watch videos, movies, YouTube, Netflix, and more on the big picture in high definition.
-And you can work with documents, spreadsheets, homework assignments, takes notes, and more with the extra screen size you have and read everything easily with the clear text due to the awesome resolution.
+And you can work with documents, spreadsheets, homework assignments, takes notes, and more with the extra display size you have and read everything easily with the clear text due to the awesome resolution.

 See more reviews about the Acer 15 on amazon.